lorenzo-stoakes/linux-vm-notes/process.md

   whether the access was made from userland or kernel mode, and given we know the address we can determine whether it is a kernel address or userland one.

+#### Generic Page Table Fault Handling

+* As shown in the flow chart above, an initial check is made against a number of error states, before the generic (i.e. non-arch specific) [handle_mm_fault()][handle_mm_fault] is called.

+* [__handle_mm_fault()][__handle_mm_fault] does the heavy lifting, allocating page tables as necessary.

+* It's interesting to note here that in fact page table mappings might not exist for _valid_ addresses.
+Looking back to the flow chart, we can see that we don't differentiate between a page fault caused by invalid virtual address (i.e. no page table mappings for that address) or one where the present bit is not set in the PTE.

+* Instead, we use the VMA to determine if the address is valid (with a special case for stacks.)
+This means that large blocks of memory can not only fault-in the physical pages of memory when requested, but also the page tables required to map those pages.

+* In practice, it seems that multi-page allocations result in the first and last pages being mapped and those in the middle not being.
+Experiment with the [multi-page alloc][multi-page-alloc] sample code and the [pagetables hack][pagetables-hack], both from the sister repo [linux-vm-hacks][linux-vm-hacks] to explore this on a local linux system.

+* Physical page allocation is handled via [handle_pte_fault()][handle_pte_fault].
+Firstly, the function needs to handle cases where the PTE is not present:

+1. If the PTE is empty and the VMA is anonymous i.e. not mapping a file, [do_anonymous_page()][do_anonymous_page] handles allocating an anonymous page.

+2. If the PTE is empty and the VMA is not anonymous, i.e. mapping a file, [do_fault()][do_fault] handles allocating the page.

+3. Finally, if the PTE is not present but also not empty, then [do_swap_page()][do_swap_page] is invoked to handle the swapping.

+* In each of the above cases, the relevant function is returned and the rest of the function does not run.

+#### Page Fault Types

 * Page faults are divided into 3 types - minor, major and error, the latter two cases represented by [VM_FAULT_MAJOR][VM_FAULT_MAJOR] and [VM_FAULT_ERROR][VM_FAULT_ERROR] respectively (`VM_FAULT_ERROR` is a bitmask of error states.)

+* Minor page faults are those where either memory simply needs to be faulted in or a [CoW][copy-on-write] copy needs to be made.

+* Major faults are those that require I/O - i.e. a page needs to be swapped back into memory, or a file mapping needs to be flushed or read from.

 [PAGE_OFFSET]:https://github.com/torvalds/linux/blob/v4.6/arch/x86/include/asm/page_types.h#L35
 [VM_FAULT_ERROR]:https://github.com/torvalds/linux/blob/v4.6/include/linux/mm.h#L1101